eea/eea.docker.searchservices/README.md

 # And the same for PAM
 # Start indexing data
 docker-compose run --rm pam create_index
+# And the same for AIDE
+# Start indexing data
+docker-compose run --rm aide create_index
 # Check the logs
 docker-compose logs
 # If the river is not indexing just perform a couple of reindex commands